 Check the internet connection

-Once you’re certain about the internet, check to see if the problem has been resolved; if not, move to the following procedure.
+As long as you have internet access, this won’t be the cause of the issue.
+So, check to see if the problem has been resolved; if not, move to the following procedure.

 Turn off the Auto-Retrieval of Messages option on settings